 Kali Ma, Kali Ma, Kali Maaaaa.

 Chant by chant, the layers fell away.
 I noticed the mind chatter subsiding as my chanting became steadier, less intermittent.
 The monkey mind was gradually but inevitably losing ground to the mantra.
-The chanting was misplacing the chatter.
+The inner chanter was displacing the inner chatter.

 By the time we got to Radhe, I was all in.

-Tara, the Bodhisattva of compassion, brought me back to Earth, her mantra like warm milk taken before bed.
+It was Tara, the Bodhisattva of compassion, who brought me back to Earth, her mantra like warm milk taken before bed.
 Cradled in the current of Om Tare Tuttare Ture Soha, I felt at home, at peace, aware, present, content, unafraid.
 The monkey mind quiet at last.